Profile: Chad Spawr

 Personal background

-56 years of age; Human Resources career executive in government, manufacturing, health care, and distribution industries; hobbies include flyfishing and Corvettes; active duty military service including 2 tours in Viet-Nam; undergraduate and graduate degrees from Michigan State, Michigan, and Keller Graduate School of Management.
+Retired Human Resources career executive in government, manufacturing, health care, and distribution industries; hobbies include flyfishing and Corvettes; active duty military service including 2 tours in Viet-Nam; undergraduate and graduate degrees from Michigan State, Michigan, and Keller Graduate School of Management.
+Recently returned from third tour of Viet-Nam, revisiting several old battlefields and having a few "special moments" where friends were injured or lost.

 Thoughts about SETI and SETI@home